moved to Manhattan in the mid-1970s to attend the Art Students League

 the fall of

 1991 I made a major move to the small Normandy

 village of Pressagny l'Orgueilleux, just west of Paris.
-After
+A retired

-meeting the owner of the Château de la Madeleine, I settled into the
+French Colonel, the proprietor of the Château de la Madeleine, allowed

 gate cottage, situated only minutes away from the home of Claude Monet

 and the birthplace of

 impressionism in Giverny.
 This place and its